-(Matthew 13:28) He said to them, 'An enemy has done this.'
-So the servants said to him, 'Then do you want us to go and gather them?'
+(Matthew 13:28) "And he said to them, 'An enemy has done this!'
+The slaves said to him, 'Do you want us, then, to go and gather them up?'

 The devil and those who follow the devil are the enemies of Jesus Christ, the Church, the kingdom of heaven, and Christians.
 The devil inspires and helps his followers as they try to destroy the Church and the faith, lives, and testimony of Christians.
 Along with the servants of Jesus, we might be inclined to ask Jesus, "Do you want us to go and pull them up?"